standard-crypto/farcaster-js/docs/classes/index.NeynarAPIClient.md

 ▸ `Static` **isApiErrorResponse**(`error`): error is WithRequired<AxiosError<ErrorRes, any\>, "response"\>

-Utility for parsing errors returned by the Merkle API server.
+Utility for parsing errors returned by the Neynar API servers.
 Returns true if the given error is caused by an error response from the server, and narrows the type of `error` accordingly.